BennerLukas/Biblio/docu/query.md

 9. count (total) loans for books (most borrowed book).
 (TOP 10) --> (by genre)
 10. count total loans for particular user.                  --> Define thresholds for (gold-, silver-, bronze- user)
 11. most read/loaned genre/author/... for particular user
+12. list all borrowed books which due date is over but is still active.
 Cluster different editions togehter.